Updated June 10, 2021

 Before driving the Road to Hana you will want to read – Driving the Road to Hana – Stops You Don’t Want to Miss.
 This extensive guide has everything you need to know about driving the Road to Hana.

 Very few people who visit Maui actually stay in Hana and there’s a reason for that.
-Although Hana is arguably the most beautiful spot on the island of Maui, it’s a tiny town.
-The lodging options are limited and extremely expensive.
-The range of lodging options is comparable to what you’ll find in Hanalei on the island of Kauai.
+Although Hana is arguably the most beautiful spot on the island of Maui, it is a tiny town.
+The lodging options are limited and extremely expensive, comparable to what you’ll find in Hanalei on the island of Kauai.

 Location Location.
 Location.
 Wai’anapanapa State Park is an amazing landscape of stark contrasting colors.
 Bright blue ocean against the jet-black lava rock and vibrant green vegetation.
-It’s absolutely stunning.
-The cabins are right in the park; so close to the ocean that you can hear the waves from your porch.
+It’s absolutely stunning!

 The town of Hana is a five-minute drive away and there are some beautiful beaches just past Hana.
 The Kipahulu District of Haleakala National Park where you can find the seven sacred pools is a twelve-mile drive from Hana.
 If you stay in the state park cabins you again have the luxury of beating the day-tripping crowds to the National Park.